 As far back as the days of emperor Augustus, Trastevere has been one of the city's 14 districts, and it was also walled.
 Several important Romans built villas in this neighbourhood, including Julius Caesar.
 The charming ambience of the neighbourhood with its maze of many narrow and winding streets comes from medieval times.

 What to see in Trastevere Rome?

 The main attraction of the neighbourhood is simply the Italian atmosphere you can experience in this old working-class neighbourhood.
 Explore the narrow streets of Trastevere and marvel at the many authentic details.
-A number of unique attractions are:
+A number of 'Things to do in Trastevere' are:

 - Piazzi di Santa Maria in Trastevere is the beating heart of the neighbourhood.
 This square with the church of the same name and a fountain is a meeting place for the trasteverini.
 At night the area around this square is the main entertainment area in Rome.

 - The Basilica Santa Maria in Trastevere: This basilica is the oldest Marian church in Rome and the main attraction of the neighbourhood.
 After several restorations, the basilica has retained its medieval character, in part thanks to the many authentic mosaics.